 Whether the allocation of the thread to a given task is permanent or temporary.
 Currently all thread types except

-For additonal information, see the descriptions of the parameters in the Manual.
+For additional information, see the descriptions of the indicated parameters in the Manual.
 (Bug #25835748, Bug #26928111)

 logbuffers table backup process information.
 When performing an NDB backup, the